 Please see the map below for their position on the canal Network…

 If the tank/s become full as indicated above then it is your responsibility to empty them to ensure that the waste water is not being pumped out into the canal.
-Please keep receipts for a refund.
+As we provide two toilets both emptied on arrival and do not see there being an issue with filling both toilets in a two week period.
+We do not issue refunds for pump outs.

-Please ring before going to the pump out station.
-If the pump-out station is open, moor up safely at the Maintenance points usually within the Marina or pump-out stations and ask at the reception for the use of the pump-out machine.
+Please ring before going to any of the pump out stations.
+If the pump-out station is open, moor up safely at the Maintenance points usually within the Marina or pump-out station and ask at the reception for the use of the pump-out machine.
 You will normally be given a token but on occasion an attendant may help you.

 To empty the toilet tanks the machine will need to be able to reach one or both of the round pump-out caps on top of the roof.
 A key with a hexagonal shape has been provided for you to open the caps.
 Once opened Insert the pump into the cap hole and start the pump out machine.
 Once finished replace the caps.